kamieliz/30-Days-of-Python/README.md

 ## Day 3 - Lists & Dictionaries
 - Started and Completed: Jan 18, 2022
 - something new i learned: unpacking lists!

+## Day 4 - Loops & Iteration
+- Started and Completed: Jan 19, 2022
+- something new I learned: using loops with the range() function